-The American born artist James McNeill Whistler was an extremely important and influential artist on several continents.
+The American born artist James McNeill Whistler was an important and influential artist on several continents.
 A major figure in 19th century art, his work, as painter, printer, and theorist, was widely influential to a younger generation of artists.

 His paintings show the influence of various movements including Realism, Impressionism and Symbolism, and artists such as Rembrandt, Velázquez, Ingres, Courbet and Monet.
 However, there are more surprising connections, for instance in the early copies done by Whistler in Paris, two of which have been recently discovered (one being Jules-Claude Ziegler's La Vision de St. Luc, now in The Hunterian).
+He was also an important contact between the art worlds of Europe and America.

 His total output was considerable: over 550 paintings in oil and mixed media; 490 etchings and drypoints, 1800 works on paper – drawings, pastels and watercolours - and 179 lithographs, lithotints and mezzotints.
 And indeed there are multiple impressions of the lithographs and etchings – as many as 10,000 impressions of the etchings are recorded, of which a high proportion were printed by the artist.